Van Gogh in

 “Then I saw Mesdag’s panorama with him, that’s a work for which one must have the utmost respect.
 It put me in mind of what Bürger or Thoré, I think, said aboutRembrandt’s Anatomy lesson.
 That painting’s only fault is not to have any faults.”
 Read the complete letter

 In other words: the painting’s only flaw is that it has none.

-After the commissioning organisation went bankrupt, the well-to-do Mesdag bought the work himself in 1886.
-Panorama Mesdag still stands in its original location and is open to visitors.
+After the commissioning organisation went bankrupt, the well-to-do Mesdag acquired the work himself in 1886.
+Panorama Mesdag still exists in its original location and is open to the public.